airportyh/chameleon-lang/README.md

 * experiment with optimization
 * type checker that gives good error messages

+* tests for erroring test cases (done)
+* better error reporting: show a few lines of code and highlight the selected code (done)
 * grammar: change all recursion to left recursion (done)
 * automatic ret instruct generated for LL if needed (when all paths already return for example), also return my error message instead of going through to LL (done)